-Andrea Sanders is the Director of Advancement at the Seattle Country Day School.
+Andrea Sanders is the Advancement Director at the Lee Pesky Learning Center in Boise, Idaho.
+Previously, Andrea served as the Director of Advancement at the Seattle Country Day School.
 Andrea received her BA in English from The University of California, Berkeley (CAL), and went on to receive her MEd in Special Education from Vanderbilt University.
 While at Vanderbilt, she developed a passion for long distance running and fundraising for children with special needs and created the Team William Endowment to support reading scholarships for children with Down syndrome.
-Now in the PAC-NW, she is embarking upon her 10th year as a Director of Advancement guiding fundraising efforts for children grades K-8.
-She is a member of AFP Northwest, and a former Toastmaster, NCAA D1 rower, and marathon runner.
+She is a member of AFP Idaho, and a former Toastmaster, NCAA D1 rower, and marathon runner.

 Jenny Cooke Smith